-The largest item of income is Specific Government Grants that contribute significantly towards the cost of Housing and Council Tax Benefit payments.
-Altogether, such grants provide 48% of the total income.
-8% of income is provided through Council House Rents and 6% through the Revenue Support Grant and contributions from the National Non-Domestic Rate Pool (General Government Grants).
+The largest item of income is Specific Government Grants that contribute significantly towards the cost of Housing Benefit payments.
+Altogether, such grants provide 46% of the total income.
+11% of income is provided through Council House Rents and 9% through the Revenue Support Grant and retained Non-Domestic Rate income.
 The other main sources of income are Council Tax and Fees and Charges paid by users of the Council's facilities.